Filmed in Supermarionation

-Filmed in Supermarionation is a 2014 documentary film about Gerry Anderson, Sylvia Anderson and the struggling group of filmmakers who found success producing puppet television series such as Supercar, Joe 90, Fireball XL5, Captain Scarlet and the Mysterons and Thunderbirds.
-Directed by Stephen La Rivière, and based on his book of the same name, it was released theatrically in the UK on 11 October 2014, having premiered at the British Film Institute on 30 September 2014.
-The film was favourably received by critics.
-It was later released on DVD and Blu-ray.
+Filmed in Supermarionation is a 2014 British documentary film about the making of the Supermarionation puppet productions of Gerry and Sylvia Anderson.
+Produced and directed by Stephen La Rivière, and based on his book of the same name, it was released theatrically in the UK on 11 October 2014, having premiered at the British Film Institute on 30 September 2014.
+The film was favourably received by critics and was later released on DVD and Blu-ray.

 Synopsis

-Filmed in Supermarionation tells the story of the development of Supermarionation, a term coined to describe the form of marionette puppetry employed by the teams at AP Films (APF) and Century 21 studios under the management of Gerry and Sylvia Anderson.
+Filmed in Supermarionation tells the story of the development of Supermarionation, a term coined to describe the form of marionette puppetry employed by the teams at AP Films (APF; later Century 21 Productions) under the management of Gerry and Sylvia Anderson.
 The documentary is hosted by Lady Penelope and Parker, puppet stars of Thunderbirds, who seek to uncover the story behind their creation.

 Production

 The documentary includes puppet and special effects sequences that were designed to match the look and feel of the 1960s APF productions.
 Dialogue was recorded with members of the original Thunderbirds voice cast, and puppets and sets were recreated to replicate the Supermarionation style as much as possible.
 The wiring for Penelope and Parker was provided by Ormiston Wire Company, APF's wire supplier in the 1960s.

 While the effects sequences were shot on 35 mm film like the original productions, the puppet scenes were filmed digitally.
 This workflow allowed for electronic wire removal and set extensions, as well as manipulating the image during post-production to better imitate 1960s film photography.

 Although Century 21 promotional stills photographer Doug Luke was interviewed for the documentary, he does not appear in the final cut, nor in the deleted scenes.